 Parijatha literally means the wish granting trees.
 There are various legends that are related to this anecdote.
 But the one, which is more popular, is the one that involves Lord Krishna.
-According to the legend Parijatha tree emerged from the ocean of existence.
-It was planted in the garden of Indra.
-Satyabhama, the second wife of Lord Krishna, was lured by its fragrance.
-She compelled him to bring the tree from Indra`s garden.
-A war followed in which Indra was defeated.
-Finally, the tree was planted on earth so that it proves beneficial for men.
-This entire story is enacted through Krishna Parijatha.
+According to the legend, Parijatha tree emerged from the ocean of existence.
+It was planted in the garden of Lord Indra which was one of the gifts received from the samudra manthana, and thus was a celestial plant, not available on earth.

 Myth about Krishna Parijatha

 The story of Krishna Parijatha narrates how and why Lord Krishna, assisted by Narada tames the egoistic Satyabhama bringing home to her the point that the Lord always gave importance to Bhakti, like Rukmini did and Satyabhama did not.
 Narada brings a parijatha flower from Lord Indra's garden and gifts it to Krishna.
 On Krishna's advice he gives the flower to Rukmini, his favourite consort.
 Narada then goes to Satyabhama and narrates the whole story adding some salt and pepper that Rukmini is Krishna's favourite.